CulturesSupports/Culture.Support/Readme.md

 ------------

-a fake joke is not the same as run a ticket ipulsive present a good comedy show involvement
+a fake joke is not the same as run a show ticket and ipulsive present a good comedy show involvement

 -------------